ainghazal/notes/dep-injection.md

 These are some notes I took about [Hands-On Dependency Injection in Go](https://www.goodreads.com/book/show/43268781-hands-on-dependency-injection-in-go)

 The author of the book explains 6 different techniques of Dependency Injection.

+As many things in life, all is a trade-off: complexity, decoupling, test-induced damage.
 YMMV.

 ## 1. Monkey-Patching